Dvidal7788/DataLynx/README.md

 ###### <li>This function turns numeric data into categorical data.
 Therefore, the column name provided must be a numeric column.</li>
 ###### <li>This function will create a "binned" column of the numeric column provided.</li>
-###### <li>Please make sure bin_names_input array is of size num_bins.</li>
+###### <li>Please make sure bin_names array is of size num_bins.</li>
 ###### <li>NOTE: This is one situation, where I can not protect the library user against themselves.
-If you provided num_bins that is not equal to the array size of bin_names_input, there could be a buffer overrun.
+If you provided num_bins that is not equal to the array size of bin_names, there could be a buffer overrun.
 You can overcome this by simply passing NULL as the bin_names_input parameter, as long as you provide a num_bins parameter, the function will automatically provide bin generic names (e.g. {"Low", "Medium-Low", "Medium-High", "High"} if num_bins = 4).
 NOTE: Generic bin names are only provided if num_bins is between 2 and 7.</li>
 </ul>

 ##### RETURN: